dchristl/macless-haystack/README.md

 `docker run -d --restart always --name anisette -p 6969:6969 --volume anisette-v3_data:/home/Alcoholic/.config/anisette-v3/lib/ --network mh-network dadoum/anisette-v3-server`

-- Start Macless Haystack endpoint in interactive mode:
+- Start and set up your Macless Haystack endpoint in interactive mode:

-`docker run -i --restart unless-stopped --name macless-haystack -p 6176:6176 --volume mh_data:/webserver/data --network mh-network christld/macless-haystack`
+`docker run -i --restart unless-stopped --name macless-haystack -p 6176:6176 --volume mh_data:/app/endpoint/data --network mh-network christld/macless-haystack`

-- You will be asked for your Apple-ID, password and your 2FA
+- You will be asked for your Apple-ID, password and your 2FA.
+If you see `serving at port 6176 over HTTP` you have all set up

+- End your server by pressing Ctrl+C or by

+`docker stop macless-haystack`

+- Restart your server now in background

+`docker restart macless-haystack`

 ### Configure and install frontend